 Over the last few weeks, I have spent a lot of time organizing and reorganizing pretty much all of the drawers in our home for the images for the book.
-Unfortunately, I have to wait until the book comes out to share all of the drawers but I can share a quick trick that I did for my office drawer for making pretty and durable drawer liners.
+Unfortunately, I have to wait until the book comes out to share all of the drawers but I can share a quick trick that I did for my office drawer for making pretty DIY drawer liners.
 This is a super easy way to transform pretty patterned wrapping paper, wallpaper or fabric into a heavy duty drawer liner.

 For my office drawer, I wanted to use this pretty scalloped designed coral and pink wrapping paper:

 I began by measuring my office drawer length and depth:

 I then cut my wrapping paper a little more than the measurements of the drawer: